github/docs/content/issues/tracking-your-work-with-issues/creating-issues/about-issues.md

 ---
 ## About issues

 You can collect user feedback, report software bugs, and organize tasks you'd like to accomplish with issues in a repository.
 Issues can act as more than just a place to report software bugs.
+Within an issue, you can use task lists to break work into smaller tasks and track the full set of work to completion.
+For more information, see "[About task lists](/issues/tracking-your-work-with-issues/creating-issues/about-task-lists)."

 {% if currentVersion == "free-pro-team@latest" %}
 Other conversations are more suitable for discussions. {% data reusables.discussions.you-can-use-discussions %}